gagolews/genieclust/devel/sphinx/index.rst

 Therefore, it is perfectly suited for solving of **extreme clustering tasks** (large datasets with any number of clusters to detect) for data that fit into memory.
 Thanks to the use of `nmslib` :cite:`nmslib`\ , sparse or string inputs are also supported.

-It also allows clustering with respect to mutual reachability distances so that it can act as a **noise point detector** or a robustified version of `HDBSCAN\*` :cite:`hdbscan` that is able to detect a predefined number of clusters and hence it doesn't dependent on the `DBSCAN`'s somehow
+Genie also allows clustering with respect to mutual reachability distances so that it can act as a **noise point detector** or a robustified version of `HDBSCAN\*` :cite:`hdbscan` that is able to detect a predefined number of clusters and hence it doesn't dependent on the `DBSCAN`'s somehow